surniaulula/wpsso/readme.txt

 = 6.17.0 =

 (2020/01/15) Updated the SSO sub-menu item sorting to use the translated sub-menu item names.
 Re-added post cache clearing for W3 Total Cache when a post ID is updated.

-= 6.16.2 =

-(2020/01/05) Added filter hooks to set the Open Graph type based on the Schema type.